California's Rising Commercial Electricity Costs

 California’s businesses have options for lowering these rising electricity costs.
 The most effective and widely accepted is commercial solar, sometimes paired with energy storage if applicable.
 Solar developers like Revel Energy offset their customers’ energy usage by an average of 60-80% depending on the project profile (typically usage versus square footage of roof space).

-If your commercial, industrial, or agricultural company has noticed these rising business electricity costs and prices, please take our survey here.
-Below are some examples of California businesses that lower their electricity bills with commercial solar, creating capital sustainably.
+If your commercial, industrial, or agricultural company has noticed these rising business electricity costs and prices, contact our expert team today to learn what solutions may be available.

 More Information